AOSC-Dev/aosc-os-abbs/README.md

 Branches
 --------

-The ABBS Tree is maintained in a multi-branch fashion, for more information, please refer to the [AOSC OS Maintenance Guidelines](https://wiki.aosc.io/developer/packaging/topic-based-maintenance-guideline).
+The ABBS Tree is maintain in a multi-branch fashion, for more information, please refer to the [AOSC OS Maintenance Guidelines](https://wiki.aosc.io/developer/packaging/topic-based-maintenance-guideline).

 Groups